Arudjreis/awesome-security-GRC/README.md

 # Talks/Videos

-* :books: A [great foundational talk](https://www.youtube.com/watch?v=dt2IqidgpS4) to understand how every framework are working into one another:
+* A [great foundational talk](https://www.youtube.com/watch?v=dt2IqidgpS4) to understand how every framework are working into one another:
   * :green_book: **Control Frameworks** such as *NIST 800-53* or *CIS 20 Controls* for building your security baseline
   * :orange_book: **Program Frameworks** such as *ISO 27001* or *NIST CSF* to standardize an overarching security program
   * :blue_book: **Risk Frameworks** such as *NIST 800-37* or *FAIR* to identify, measure and quantify risk